-The R30 000 income tax exemption for retrenchment packages has not been adjusted for years.
+The R30 000 income tax exemption for retrenchment packages had not been adjusted for many years.
 From 1 March 2011, the R30 000 exemption was repealed.

-The above repealed exemption was merged into the retirement lump-sum tax exemption.
-In future, all retirement and retrenchment lump-sum payments would be treated equally.
+The above repealed exemption was merged into the retirement lump-sum tax exemption, resulting in all retirement and retrenchment lump-sum payments being treated equally.